School Case Study

 In conjunction with our partners, BioCote® created the world’s first antimicrobial classroom.
 The study investigated the levels of bacteria recovered from the antimicrobial classroom and compared them against a standard classroom.

 The antimicrobial classroom saw a 96% reduction in bacteria when compared to the regular classroom, with all antimicrobial products harbouring significantly less bacteria than their standard counterparts.
-This classroom also reported an astonishing 20% reduction in pupil absenteeism over the course of the academic year.

 How Antimicrobial Technology Works